 Key Protection Issues and Challenges

-Forced displacement: It is estimated that throughout 2016, more than 283,000 persons were displaced in Mindanao.
+Forced displacement: It is estimated that as of the end of 2017, more than 419,200 persons were displaced in Mindanao.
 Displacement is caused by a number of reasons and agents.
 It is recurrent, often takes place in remote areas, and can often have strong political implications (especially family/clan feuds).

 Lack of information: The lack of evidence based data across the island has made a large number of at risk and displaced communities ‘invisible’.